abrovinc/methodmock/README.md

-# amock.swoklabs.com
+# methodmock.swoklabs.com
-Aspect Mock framework.
+Method Mock framework.

-Developed by Steve Widinghoff and ...
+Developed by Steve Widinghoff and Örjan Karlsson

 ##  How it works
 The framework uses Aspect Oriented Programming to create a type of proxy class that intercepts all the calls to the original object.